PyFunceble/miniconda-template/README.md

 ## Setup

-If everything works as expected you should never run `setup_miniconda.sh` more than once.
+If everything works as expected, you should never run `setup_miniconda.sh` more than once.

 ## Running PyFunceble